Alicia Solow-Niederman

 Contact:

-Professor Solow-Niederman joins the GW faculty from Iowa Law, where she taught courses in information privacy and tort law.
-Previously, she was a Climenko fellow and lecturer on law at Harvard Law School.
-She also served as the inaugural fellow in artificial intelligence, law, and policy for UCLA Law’s Program on Understanding Law, Science, and Evidence, where she taught a course on Disruptive Technology.
+Professor Solow-Niederman teaches or has taught courses in information privacy, technology and law, legislation and regulation, and torts.
+She was previously a Climenko fellow and lecturer on law at Harvard Law School and also served as the inaugural fellow in artificial intelligence, law, and policy for UCLA Law’s Program on Understanding Law, Science, and Evidence.
 Professor Solow-Niederman clerked in the U.S. District Court for the District of Columbia.
-In her free time, she enjoys distance running, crossword puzzles, and ice cream.

 BA, Stanford University; JD, Harvard University